vimaleshbe/agent-framwork-learning/README.md

 - Build a simple agent that can answer questions about India.
 - Document the process and share insights for others starting out.

 ## Project Structure

-- `code/simple_agent.py`: My first agent implementation using Azure OpenAI.
+- `code/simple_agent.py`: Basic agent implementation using Azure OpenAI.
+- `code/simple_agent_with_tools.py`: Agent implementation with tool integration (e.g., weather lookup).
 - `pyproject.toml`: Project configuration and dependencies.
 - `README.md`: This document.

 ## How to Run